 At December 31,

-(Dollars in millions) 202 2020
+(Dollars in millions) 2021 2020

-Current assets \$ 5 ,777 \$ 2,843
+Current assets \$ 5,777 \$ 2,843

-Current liabilities 4 ,457 3,838
+Current liabilities 4,457 3,838

-Working capital \$ 1 ,320 \$ (995)
+Working capital \$ 1,320 \$ (995)

 Working capital increased \$2.3 billion from the year-end 2020 position.
 Current assets increased \$2.9 billion due to an increase of \$2.2 billion in cash and cash equivalents primarily driven by proceeds from our debt issuance and an increase of \$835 million in accounts receivable primarily driven by a reduction in factoring of receivables, new commercial activity with our former Parent, and receivables with the former Parent that are no longer settled immediately post-Separation.
-Current liabilities increased \$619 million as a result of an increase in value-added and income taxes of \$357 million, and an increase in accounts payable of \$221 million primarily due to commercial activity with our former Parent that are no longer settled immediately post-Separation.
+Current liabilities increased \$619 million as a result of an increase in value-added and income taxes of \$357 million, and an increase in accounts payable of \$221 million primarily due to commercial activity with our former Parent and balances owed to our former Parent that are no longer settled immediately post-Separation.